sentinel-tools/eventilator/README.md

 1. return an error (or nil)

 To register your custom handler follow the pattern of using `HandlerMap.SetMandler(eventname,handlerfunc)` as is done in eventilator.go.

+## Neat Ideas You Could Implement

+Just a collection of some things that might be really cool to do with this.

+Imagine you run your Redis instances on a Docker Swarm of hosts.
+If so you could write a handler for `sdown` on a slave to boot a new instance and enslave it to the master.

+Alternatively you could do the same thing but instead spin up a new cloud server such as an AWS EC2 or Rackspace Cloud Server VMs configured w/Redis that you then enslave to the pod.

+Use the event system to reconfigure an HAProxy somewhere.

+Track the frequency of a given node being subjectively down and once it hits a given threshold migrate it to a new instance to try to improve reliability of the node.